 Presented by Melbourne Recital Centre and Frontier Touring

-BRIT Award and Mercury Prize wining singer Beth Orton performs acclaimed album Weather Alive in her first Australian tour in six years.
+BRIT Award and Mercury Prize winning singer Beth Orton performs acclaimed album Weather Alive in her first Australian tour in six years.

 Many musicians turn inward when the world around them seems chaotic and unreliable.
 Reframing one’s perception of self can often reveal new personal truths both uncomfortable and profound, and for Beth Orton, music re-emerged as a tethering force even when her own life felt more tumultuous than ever.
 After struggling with incorrectly diagnosed health issues for years, Orton turned a major corner in 2014 when she was finally able to begin managing her condition after the correct diagnosis.
 However, realising this newfound clarity could be as disempowering as the previously unanswered questions about her well-being, because it waylaid her sense of self.
 Laying the foundations of the songs on an upright piano from her home studio in London, these experiences turned into the eight-track Weather Alive, the first album she’s ever self-produced in her nearly 30-year career.